 Before I describe the technique, let me state that for three years my wife and I did not see any problem at all with the weight because the wheels of the trolley bags made the load seem light.

 But in 2015, our eldest child moved to grade three, and his classroom was on the second floor of the school.
 To reach the room, he had to pull his monstrous trolley bag loaded with textbooks, notebooks and a bottle of water up two flights of stairs.

 If a textbook contained 200 pages, I had it split somewhere in the middle.
 The middle did not have to be between pages 100 and 101, but between two chapters.

-I also split the thick notebooks at home by detaching half of the pages, and reassembling the remaining pages using a long stapler.
+At home, I also split the 80-leaf notebooks by detaching the pages, and reassembling the remaining pages using a long stapler.
 The following year, I stopped splitting notebooks and bought 40-leaf notebooks instead.

 There was a small problem, though, during the splitting of the textbooks.
 The first half became deprived of a back cover and the second half lacked a front cover.
 But this condition was easily solved.
 The printing press simply had the original cover photocopied in black-and-white.

 |This is my son Diego's science textbook that I have split, resulting in two volumes.

 My only concern is that, as a friend said, I might be accused of copyright infringement because I have photocopied the covers.
 I hope the publishers will use the idea instead, and produce split textbooks in their own printing press.
 I also hope the secretary of the Department of Education, Leonor Magtolis Briones, finds this article, and consider requiring publishers to split their textbooks.